euoia/node-games-lobby/README.md

   aforementioned conveniences.

 In the future maybe:
+* Handle games with more than 2 players.
 * Player and game sharing with other lobbies.
 * Better account management features.
 * A webservice API for games and account handling.